Capture cart events

 Note

-When you structure your items with product grouping, ensure you add the group field to the product dataset in all sent events.
+When you structure your items with product grouping, ensure that you add the group field to the product dataset in all sent events.

-Using the recommended approach for product data, you would find, for example, "ec_item_group_id": "001" and "productid": "001-red" in the product dataset payload.
-The group can be represented by any string as long as it’s consistent, in other words, the same value 001, is used on the different products in the group.
+Using the recommended approach for product data, you would find, for example, "ec_item_group_id": "001" and "ec_product_id": "001-red" in the product dataset payload.
+The group can be represented by any string as long as it’s consistent.
+In other words, the same value (in this case, 001) is used on the different products in the group.

 Refer to Product data fields reference for more information.